Bristol-SiD-Development/DD4HEP/README.md

 ## Reconstructing events

 You will need to have a .xml steering file for use with the Marlin reconstruction software.
-You can modify reco/SiDReconstruction_test160628.xml, SiDReconstruction_o2_v03_calib1.xml, by changing the following parameters:
+You can modify reco/mySiDReconstruction_o2_v03_calib1_500_2pT_theta85_starter.xml, by changing the following parameters:
  - LCIOInputFiles: path to the input file (the simulation output file)
  - DD4hepXMLFile: path to the master geometry file - this MUST be the same one that was used for the simulation
  - Under InnerPlanarDigiProcessor, ResolutionU and ResolutionV: the tracker's resolution in the u and v directions (change these e.g. to approximate pixels)
  - LCIOOutputFile: path to the desired output file.
+The file name/path parameters can be eaily found by searching for "EDIT"

 Navigate to your lcgeo directory (remember to initialise your environment) and run the example particle gun script:
 ```